 Why not make a list of all your expenses and try to work out what you can and can’t live without?

+Either way, try saving yourself some money every month before you make the leap to full-time freelance blogging – and then hopefully this habit will stick around even when you’re making a consistent living.
 After all, freelancing can be uncertain and your paycheque varies substantially from one month to the next.
 You have to learn to be extra savvy with your pennies.

 And finally, always remember that those people at Nike really know what they’re talking about.

-Sometimes in life, you just have to do the things that scare you.
+Confused?
+Let me break it down for you – sometimes in life, you just have to do the things that scare you.

 Sure, it’s good to have a plan and prepare accordingly for the unknown, but there’s only so much that you can do before you’re just going to have to do it to find out what’s going to happen.